Housekeepers help make sure that hospital wards and other settings are clean, safe and attractive places for patients and staff.

 Where will I work?

-You may work in any part of a hospital or trust including:
+There are opportunities in any part of a hospital or NHS trust including:

 There are no set entry requirements.
 Employers expect a good standard of numeracy and literacy.
 They may ask for GCSEs in English and maths.
 Employers may also ask for relevant qualifications such as an NVQ in hotel services or health care.